 6 cups water

 Wash bitter melons.
 Cut off ends and then cut each melon into 4 equal pieces.
-Remove core from each piece and discard.
+Remove the core from each piece and discard.

 Yields: 4-6 servings